Durucill/DSA210-Spring2026-Project/README.md

 # Netflix Viewing Behavior and Snack Consumption Analysis

 ## Project Overview
-This project analyzes the relationship between Netflix viewing behavior and snack consumption using real 60-day data.
+This project analyzes the relationship between Netflix viewing behavior and snack consumption using a **4-year real-world dataset**.

-The goal is to understand whether watching more Netflix is associated with a higher likelihood of having snacks available.
+The goal is to understand whether watching more Netflix is associated with a higher likelihood of ordering snacks.

 ---

 ## Dataset
 The dataset combines:

 - Netflix viewing history (titles and dates)
-- Food order / snack availability data
+- Snack order data (binary: 0 = No, 1 = Yes)

-After cleaning and merging, the final dataset includes daily observations.
+After cleaning and merging, the final dataset contains **daily observations over 4 years (~400+ days).**

 ---

 ## Variables

-- Netflix_Count: Number of Netflix items watched per day
+- **Netflix_Count**: Number of Netflix items watched per day
-- Snack_Available: Whether snacks were available (0 = No, 1 = Yes)
-- Order_Day: Whether a food order was made (0 = No, 1 = Yes)
+- **Snack_Order**: Whether a snack/food order was made (0 = No, 1 = Yes)
+- **Snack_Next_Day**: Snack order on the following day (for lag analysis)

 ---

 ## Exploratory Data Analysis (EDA)

 The following analyses were performed:

 - Summary statistics (mean, std, distribution)
+- Missing value analysis
-- Histograms for all variables
+- Histograms for variables
+- Time series visualization
 - Correlation heatmap
+- Boxplot (Netflix usage vs snack order)
-- Scatter plot (Netflix_Count vs Snack_Available)
+- Scatter plot

 These helped to understand the distribution and potential relationships between variables.